 Web Spotlight is an additional tool for Kontent.ai focused on website management.
-Feel the power of a modular content platform while enabling your content creators to produce and update content in the context of your website.
+Feel the power of a headless CMS while enabling your content creators to produce and update content in the context of your website.

 Table of contents

 What are the main benefits you'll get when using Web Spotlight?

 - Seeing the hierarchy of a website in a page tree

 - Creating new pages from the page tree

 - Live-editing pages from the preview

 Overall, Web Spotlight brings ease to the authoring experience for website creators.
 As Kontent.ai is still the engine behind Web Spotlight, you can use all of its headless CMS advantages:

 - Reusing content in different places